 Having been a Shipping & Receiving Coordinator with Horner Industrial Group in Springfield, Ohio, for more than 5 years, please accept my submission for your job opening.

 Before my most recent role, I worked for various companies throughout Dayton, Springfield, and Cincinnati, including IdX, Northrop Grumman, and Sweet Manufacturing.
-My management role was built off of my time as an Material/Order Handler and Shipping Supervisor roles right after college.
+My management role was built off of my time as an Material/Order Handler and Shipping Supervisor roles I acquired after college.

 Below, I’ve included a quick snapshot of my management responsibilities at Horner.
-Despite my position being eliminated, the company invited me to work on many ad-hoc projects in addition to my regular job responsibilities.
+Despite my job being eliminated, the company invited me to work on many ad-hoc projects in addition to my regular job responsibilities.
 For example:

 Fleet Maintenance/Management RFI/RFP Administration Supply Requirements & Purchasing Order Fulfillment & Processing Insurance Policy Coverage & Deductibles Department Management JIT Manufacturing & Packaging High-Volume Material Handling

 In addition to my education and work experience, I maintain an active membership to APICS and take many of the organization’s on-going training for logistics and operations managers.

 I’d like to discuss the scope of this job further; therefore, you may contact me at (770) 214-1221.